 There’s nothing like a Great American Road Trip?
 Don’t you think?
-Back in the old days you had to have a pile of tapes to keep you entertained, paper maps, guide books, and much more in order to be prepared for life on the road, but now we’ve got a handful of awesome road trip apps.
+Back in the old days you had to have a pile of tapes to keep you entertained, paper maps, guide books, and much more in order to be prepared for life on the road, but now we’ve got a handful of awesome road trip apps on our smartphones that can do much of it.

-Those romantic wanderings of Jack Kerouac and others in the pre-Internet days are well and good, but today all those resources can be distilled into your smart phone with a number of amazing apps that will help you plan a road trip and you will have the best resources at your fingertips.
+Those romantic wanderings of Jack Kerouac and others in the pre-Internet days are well and good, but today all those resources can be distilled into your smartphone with a number of amazing apps that will help you plan a road trip and you keep the best resources at your fingertips.

-I’ve driven across the American West on two multi-month road trips, and even drove all the way across Central America.
+I’ve done a West Coast USA road trip on two different occasions both for months on end, done a cross country road trip, and even drove all the way across Central America and South America.
 I’m very familiar with life on the road and what is useful when planning a road trip… Here are a few of my top apps for road trips.

 Desk to Dirtbag’s Top Road Trip Apps